okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 ### Request debugging

 The request ID is always present in every API response and can be used for debugging.
-You can use this value to correlate events from the [System Log](/docs/reference/api/system-log/) events as well as the [Events API](/docs/reference/api/events/).
+You can use this value to correlate events from the [System Log](/docs/reference/api/system-log/) events.

 The following header is set in each response: